Anizah: Genealogy and origins

-Anizah's existence as an autonomous tribal group, like many prominent modern tribes, predates the rise of Islam in the 7th century CE.
-The classical Arab genealogists placed `Anizah within the large Rabi`ah branch of Adnanite (North Arabian) tribes, alongside the tribes of Abdul Qays, Bakr ibn Wa'il, Bani Hanifa, and Taghlib.
-In the genealogical scheme, `Anizah's eponymous ancestor is a great uncle of all of these.
+Anizah's existence as an autonomous tribal group, like many prominent modern tribes, predates the rise of Islam in the seventh century.
+The classical Arab genealogists placed Anizah within the large Rabiʿa branch of the Adnanites alongside the tribes of Abd al-Qays, Banu Bakr, Bani Hanifa, and Taghlib.
+In the genealogical scheme, Anizah's eponymous ancestor is a great uncle of all of these.
+One thing for sure is that they come from the same family and most likely of one Patriarch.

-Two main branches of Anizah are recorded by the early Muslim scholars.
+Two main branches of Anizah are recorded by the early historians.
 One branch was nomadic, living in the northern Arabian steppes bordering Syria and Mesopotamia.
-The other, known as Bani Hizzan, was sedentary, living within the wadis of the district of Al-Yamama in eastern Nejd, just south of their purported cousins, the Bani Hanifa of the Bakr ibn Wa'il, who inhabited modern-day Riyadh.
-Families tracing their origin to `Anizah through Hizzan still exist in that area today.
+The other, was sedentary, living within the wadis of the district of Al-Yamama in eastern Najd, just south of their purported cousins, the Bani Hanifa of the Banu Bakr, who inhabited modern-day Riyadh.
+One of these clans Bani Hizzan, Families tracing their origin to Anizah through Hizzan still exist in that area today.

-The other tribes of Rabi'ah were far more prominent in the events of late pre-Islamic Arabia and the early Islamic era (see Banu Hanifa, Taghlib, and Bakr).
-According to historians such as Al-Tabari (10th century CE), `Anizah joined with Bakr ibn Wa'il under an alliance they called "al-Lahazim".
+The other tribes of Rabiʿa were far more prominent in the events of late pre-Islamic Arabia and the early Islamic era.
+According to historians such as al-Tabari (10th century), the Anizah joined with Bakr ibn Wa'il under an alliance they called al-Lahazim.
 Many of these tribes were followers of the Christian faith prior to Islam.
-Others such as bani Taghlib remained largely Christian even after the Islamic conquest of Mesopotamia and the Levant.
+Others such as bani Taghlib remained largely Christian even after the Muslim conquest of Mesopotamia and the Levant.

-Bahrain's Al Khalifa, and Kuwait's Al Sabah royal families both trace their ancestry to this vast tribe.
-Saudi Arabia's Al Saud trace their ancestry to Anizah's cousin tribe, Bani Hanifa, which has merged with the larger tribe Anizah, and are therefore considered members of it as well.
+Bahrain's House of Khalifa and Kuwait's House of Sabah royal families both trace their ancestry to this vast tribe.
+Saudi Arabia's House of Saud trace their ancestry to Anizah's cousin tribe, the Bani Hanifa, which has merged with the larger tribe of Bani Bakr, and are therefore considered members of it as well.